vegarsti/vegarsti.github.io/_posts/2020-03-21-how-do-pipes-work-sigpipe.md

 }
 ```

-which when run also complains about `SIGPIPE`:
+When we run this, it also complains about `SIGPIPE`:

 ```sh
 > cat karamazov.txt | go run cat.go | head -n 2